 Looking for a speaker about heroin addiction, treatment and recovery?
 Contact Katie Boland, External Affairs Officer at email@example.com or 216-241-3400 ext.
 812.

 Problem Gambling & Resources

-The ADAMHS Board of Cuyahoga County recently posted Problem Gambling information, warning signs and community resources on its website.
+The ADAMHS Board of Cuyahoga County provides Problem Gambling information, warning signs and community resources

-The Consent Decree between the City of Cleveland and the Department of Justice requires that a Mental Health Response Advisory Committee be developed by the City and the Cleveland Division of Police (CPD).
+The settlement Agreement between the City of Cleveland and the Department of Justice required that a Mental Health Response Advisory Committee be developed by the City and the Cleveland Division of Police (CPD).
 The Committee and Sub-committees are up and running.
 All meetings are open to the public.